By Judy Chung

 More than 400 missionaries serving in more than 80 countries have chosen to become missionaries like Painit.
 I am grateful for their work and personally understand the importance of it.
 My own grandmother accepted Christ because of the missionaries who worked with her in Korea.
 The passion of a missionary often means other generations will benefit from their faith.
 Because someone said “yes!” to their calling, three generations of my family are Christians and many of my cousins are involved in ministry.
 I wonder how many lives will be impacted through Painit’s work.

 You may not feel called to become a missionary, but you can be part of the mission work of The United Methodist Church.
-I invite you to explore the many ways missionaries are serving within communities around the world
+I invite you to explore the many ways missionaries are serving within communities around the world.
+Take time to consider how you will support them through prayer or financial gifts, or by becoming an In Mission Together Partner or establishing a covenant partnership in your local church.

 Together, we can say “yes!” to God and make an impact that will affect the lives of others for generations to come.